khalid-hussain/shaheen/chap16.md

 immediate action against them, then too it is important that they are watched closely."

-Moosa said, "If you don't mind, I would like to take Abu Mohsin along with me."
+Musa said, "If you don't mind, I would like to take Abu Mohsin along with me."

 "How can we have any objection.
 You may take anyone of us along."

-After the morning prayer, Badr bin Mughira and his companions were bidding farewell to Moosa and Abu Mohsin.
+After the morning prayer, Badr bin Mughira and his companions were bidding farewell to Musa and Abu Mohsin.

 Ferdinand had laid siege on Granada.
 His cowardly troops repeatedly attacked the city but they had to retreat in the volley of arrows.
 However, Ferdinand